What are carpenter ants?

 If you’re concerned about a potential carpenter ant infestation, then we invite you to consider Aspen Pest Control.
 Our team of carpenter ant technicians are licensed, bonded, insured, local, and thoroughly trained to listen to your concerns, examine and identify your trouble areas, and all while providing you with hassle-free recommendations designed to give you the peace of mind you deserve.

-Contact Aspen Pest Control TODAY to rid your life of carpenter ants!
+When you need the best pest control Ridgefield has to offer, contact Aspen Pest Control TODAY to rid your life of carpenter ants!